 Address: Merrion Row, Dublin

-Downstairs, there are lots of snugs dotted around the pub for you to cozy-up to, with your partner, or else your friends.
-During the winter, there’s usually a fire going and the burst of warmth as you walk in the door is very comforting.
-I highly recommend Whelan’s pub for people of all ages, but especially music lovers in their 20’s/30’s.
+Downstairs, there are lots of snugs around the pub for an intimate evening with someone special or friends.
+During the winter, there’s usually a fire going.
+The burst of warmth as you walk in the door is very comforting.

 Address: Wexford Street, Portobello

-In other news, upstairs at Doyle’s is also a hoot.
-There’s a resident DJ who plays 90’s dance, and chart music, to drunken groups of friends.
-I actually met my American partner while at Doyle’s a few years back.
+Upstairs at Doyle’s is also a hoot.
+There’s a resident DJ who plays 90s dance and chart music to happy crowds.
+I actually met my American partner at Doyle’s a few years back.
 So, this should tell you everything you need to know about locals and tourists mingling here.
-All in all, Doyle’s is great for people who want a proper night out with a good ‘ol bop.

 Address: College Street, Dublin

-I would 100% suggest hitting McGrattan’s before doing a pub crawl around other fantastic haunts in the Baggot Street area.
-The aforementioned O’Donoghue’s pub is only a across the road.
-In summary, this is a place you’d go, if you want to experience an off-the-beaten-track drinking house.
+I would suggest hitting McGrattan’s before doing a pub crawl around other fantastic haunts in the Baggot Street area.
+The aforementioned O’Donoghue’s pub is just across the road.

 Address: Fitzwilliam Lane, Dublin